dhellmann/pymotw-3/source/linecache/index.rst

 .. module:: linecache
     :synopsis: Read text files efficiently

-:Purpose: Retrieve lines of text from files or imported Python
-          modules, holding a cache of the results to make reading many lines from the same file more efficient.

 The :mod:`linecache` module is used within other parts of the Python standard library when dealing with Python source files.
 The implementation of the cache holds the contents of files, parsed into